RYANCOX00/PANDS_PROBLEM_SHEETS/README.md

 <br />
 Line 15 rounds the float to 2 decimal places. <br />
 <br />
 Finally, line 20 tells the user their BMI.
-The output formats the float to output along side the string. <br />
+The output is a float that has been formatted within a string. <br />

 **References**<br />
 Python User Input, W3Schools, available at: https://www.w3schools.com/python/python_user_input.asp<br />